pagopa/as-help-center/docs/extendings/commit-types.md

 \
 <br/>
 Commits that add a breaking change should include `BREAKING CHANGE` in the body or footer of the commit message.
+This is treated as a **major** update in the release.

 i.e.: